 BPA-Free plastic is the buzz word of the baby feeding market these days.
-Over the years some studies have raised some concerns over whether the plastics are safe for baby.
+But what is you want to avoid plastic altogether?
+Over the years some studies have raised some concerns over whether the plastics are safe for babies.
 With this in mind you may want to consider a chemical free bottle options for feeding baby.
 In our opinion good old fashioned glass baby bottles are a great alternative.

 Glass baby bottles were used by every parent until around 30 years ago.
 Back then glass baby bottles were heavy and broke easily.
 This obviously presented a safety risk to babies.
 When unbreakable and lightweight plastic bottles were introduced most parents made then switch, and glass bottle were outdated.

 Top 5 Best Glass Baby Bottles

 Most Popular Philips Avent Glass Bottle

 Philips Avent Glass bottles are without a doubt the bestselling glass bottle for babies.
 As a glass alternative to their ever popular plastic bottles, these sell like hotcakes.
 Your friends and family have probably already recommended them.
 The glass version performs just as well without the worry of using plastic.

 The bottle itself is simple, made up of only three parts which makes it super easy and quick to clean.
 That’s without having to read an instruction manual with each assembly.
 If you’re fed up being frustrated by collapsing nipples with other brands, this vented silicone nipple will put a stop to that.
 These bottles come in a standard 4oz and 8oz size, with new-born teats (size 1).
 If you prefer the ironically named ‘slow flow’ (size 2) teat then you’ll need to order more.

 The most common downside to these bottles was that the measurements markings were painted onto the side.
 If you want a bottle with etched markings that won’t rub off easily then have a look at the suggestions below.